 The non-stick Grill Wipes by grate Chef, keeps your food from sticking to your grates.
 In this handy resealable 6-pack will keep them fresh.

 Our Logic behind our stand on: Should you oil grill grates?

 My theory is: When you brush the oil onto hot grates you can see the smoke as you brush.
 This means the oil is burning off killing any lubrication you may think you are getting.
 However the act of running an oil soaked rag over your grates is also cleaning them at the same time.
 I am one to run my grill brush over my grates right before I grill so I do not notice any difference.
-So if you normally clean your grates when you are done cooking and not before there most likely is more of a non-stick quality to you grates.
+If you normally clean your grates when you are done cooking and not before there most likely is more of a non-stick quality to your grates.

 So the bottom line is if your grates are clean you shouldn’t need to oil them.
 But if you do oil your grates and it has been working for you stick with it.
 After all who am I to judge you?